Nick-Damico/amusement_park_rails/README.md

 Get comfortable with using form helpers, having models interact with each other, and build out a user authenticate and authorize system using 'sessions' and 'bcrypt'.

+## Usage
-You're going to be building an amusement park.
+The App domain is an amusement park.
 There will be users, attractions, and users can take rides on attractions.

+Ride is the join table between the models User and Attraction.

+Using bcrypt gem and the supporting has_secure_password macro the app has uses sessions to login and signup users.
+Admin permission can be set during signup and will allow access to additional features, like editing an Attractions attributes, and updating User information.

 ## Instructions
 `bundle install`
 `rails db:migrate`
+`rails db:seed`

+# To launch application
+`rails server`
+Visit the url `localhost:3000`

+# To Test Application with RSpec
+to execute all tests use:
+`rspec`

+to execute model tests user:
+`rspec spec/models/#{model_name}_spec.rb`

+to execute feature tests:
+`rspec spec/features/users_features_spec.rb`

 ## Resources
 * [Rails Generators](http://guides.rubyonrails.org/generators.html)